buildbot/buildbot/README.md

 * ``addBuildset`` currently sends messages about buildrequests directly.
   It should, instead, coordinate with the buildrequests resource type to do so.
+* Similarly, `addBuildset` often creates source stamps.
+  Messages should be sent when this occurs.
 * Add support for uids to the change resource type

 ### Misc Data API Work ###